sparkflows/sparkflows-docs/docs/tutorials/02-etl-workflow.rst

 Create the Workflow
 ===================

 Click on the nodes in the LHS to create them.
 Connect them with Links.
-Links can be connected between 2 Nodes by clicking on the yellow box in the from node, dragging the mouse and connecting to the second Node.
+Links can be connected between 2 Nodes by clicking on the yellow box in the first node, dragging the mouse and connecting to the second Node.

 .. figure:: ../_assets/tutorials/02/etl-workflow.png